Jonplussed/healthfinch-example-program/README.md

 #### The benefits of Haskell are more in the longer-term.

-I often describe Haskell as "front-loading the programming effort" because the types ensure that any possible error states are described and resolved.
+I often describe Haskell as "front-loading the programming effort", because the types ensure that any possible error states are described and resolved.
 The greater payoff exists in the longer-term, because once constructed, such systems are demonstrably more robust.